duffnshmrt/duff-linux/README.md

 ./xbps-src pkg calamares
 ```

 3. Assuming everything went well, step three is to create the ISO 🎉.
-Make sure you are in this repo's directory.
-Then, using KDE as an example:
+In a terminal in this directory/repository, run the following command (using KDE Plasma as an example):

 ```
-sudo ./d77 -r /home/$USER/void-packages/hostdir/binpkgs/ -b kde -- -T d77void
+sudo ./d77 -r /home/$USER/void-packages/hostdir/binpkgs/ -b plasma -- -T d77void
 ```